Neema and Vinit at Marriott Resort and Spa, Goa

 For Vinit the fun moments were, “Playing all the wedding games with my (now) beautiful wife, and winning all of them (i.e. the Jai Mala, the khoda kodi, the nose touching!)
 The first dance was also very nice, which was done immediately after we did the toast.”

 Neema and Vinit say, “We managed to build a good rapport with the wedding planners.
 They sent us lots of options, explained what would work and what wouldn’t and drew upon their experience and expertise to make us feel comfortable and happy.
 Even when we were lost for ideas or didn’t know what needed to be done – their input and suggestions, in general, were perfect and rescued us!
 The effort, care and support that they showed us and our families through the whole process was commendable and their efforts definitely showed through in the final decoration and just how much fun everyone had.
 They made sure we knew our wedding was as important to them as it was to us and it helped us trust them and their advice.
 We were thoroughly impressed by them!”

 The couple shares, “We cannot commend the head chef at the Marriott enough – the food was exceptional and catered for everyone.”

 DJ Suleyman – an excellent DJ who played a good mix of music which is hard to do when there are old/young/Asian/Western people.

 Venue: Marriott Goa

 Wedding Planners: F5 Weddings

-Bridal Outfits for Mehendi for bride: RIA- Vadodara (Mehendi, Sangeet and Reception); RCKC London (Wedding)
+Bridal Outfits for Mehndi for bride: RIA- Vadodara (Mehndi, Sangeet and Reception); RCKC London (Wedding)

 Groom’s Outfits: Telon Mumbai (Sangeet and Wedding); Ted Baker London (Reception)